 At the 2021 OPC General Assembly Meeting, developments pertaining to these goals were discussed, including the release of new specifications for OPC's Field Level Communication (FLC) initiative, as well as the announcement of a globally available OPC UA Cloud Library.

 The purpose of the FLC initiative is to develop a general model of OPC UA architecture for use by technology suppliers in their automated field devices.
 The first set of OPC UA Field eXchange (OPC UA FX) specifications were announced at the SPS event in 2019.
 The newly released second set of specifications consists of four parts and focuses on enabling communication between automation components using both OPC UA client/server and publish/subscribe methodologies.

 Those four parts:

 - Provide an overview and introduce the basic concepts of using OPC UA for field level communications.

 - Specify the base information model and communication concepts to meet the various use cases and requirements of factory and process automation.

 - Describe networking services, such as topology discovery and time synchronization.

 - Describe the data structures for sharing information required for offline engineering using descriptors and descriptor packages.

-According to the OPC Foundation, this library allows applications to more easily access OPC UA information models and reportedly increases overall ease-of-use for end-users by making the entire collection of OPC UA companion specifications more widely available.
-While assets at the operations technology level are already able to access these information models from other devices and pieces of equipment, security concerns have limited the degree to which they can be delivered via the cloud.
-However, through the OPC UA Cloud Library, this difficulty can be surmounted.
+According to the OPC Foundation, this library allows applications to more easily access OPC UA information models and reportedly increases overall ease-of-use for end users by making the entire collection of OPC UA companion specifications more widely available.
+While assets at the operations technology level are already able to access these information models from other devices, security concerns have limited the degree to which they can be delivered via the cloud.
+However, through the OPC UA cloud library, this difficulty can be surmounted.